This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Steroid medicine: Inhaled steroids help decrease inflammation in your child's lungs and open his airways so he can breathe easier.
+- Steroids help decrease inflammation in your child's lungs and open his or her airway so he or she can breathe easier.

-- Sputum sample: Sputum (mucus) is collected in a cup when your child coughs.
-The sample is sent to a lab to find out if your child has an infection.
+- A sputum (mucus) sample is collected in a cup when your child coughs.
+The sample is sent to a lab to find out if he or she has an infection.

-- Bronchoscopy: This test is done to look inside your child's airways and lungs.
-Caregivers will insert a bronchoscope (a tube with a light and magnifying glass on the end) into your child's mouth and down into his lungs.
-Your child may get medicine for pain or to help him relax during the test.
-Caregivers may also collect samples of sputum, fluid, or cells from your child's lungs for testing.
-They may help find the cause of bronchiectasis or see if your child has an infection.
+- Bronchoscopy is done to look inside your child's airway and lungs.
+Healthcare providers insert a bronchoscope (a tube with a light on the end) into your child's mouth and down into the lungs.
+Healthcare providers may also collect samples of sputum, fluid, or cells from your child's lungs for testing.
+This may help find the cause or see if he or she has an infection.

-- Pulmonary function tests: Pulmonary function tests (PFTs) help caregivers learn how well your child's body uses oxygen.
-Your child will breathe into a mouthpiece connected to a machine.
-The machine measures how much air he breathes in and out over a certain amount of time.
-PFTs help your caregivers decide the best treatment for your child.
+- Pulmonary function tests (PFTs) help healthcare providers learn how well your child's body uses oxygen.
+Your child breathes into a mouthpiece connected to a machine.
+The machine measures how much air he or she breathes in and out over a certain amount of time.
+PFTs help healthcare providers decide the best treatment for your child.

-- Oxygen: This may be given through a mask or nasal cannula to help your child breathe easier.
-Oxygen can also decrease the strain on your child's heart and can help prevent further problems.
+- Oxygen may be given through a mask or nasal cannula to help your child breathe easier.
+Oxygen can also decrease the strain on your child's heart and can help prevent more breathing problems.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.